 Duke's West Campus Quad

 A light lunch will be served.

-Join us for a conversation with Fallou Ngom, Director of the African Studies Center at Boston College, about Islam in contemporary Senegal.
+Join us for a conversation with Fallou Ngom, Director of the African Studies Center at Boston University, about Islam in contemporary Senegal.
 We will explore the ways in which Islam is lived in the country and its connections to language, the arts, and social life.
 The conversation will be moderated by Mbaye Lo.

 Sponsored by the Duke Islamic Studies Center (DISC) and the Forum for Scholars and Publics.